boonebgorges/buddypress-docs/readme.txt

 = 1.3.1 =
 * Fixed issues with Doc creation when groups are disabled
+* Fixed several bugs occurring when group association was changed or deleted
 * Updated translations: Danish, Spanish

 = 1.3 =